MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/cmpivot-samples-attached.md

 <!---->
 *Applies to: Configuration Manager (current branch)*

-Run [CMPivot](cmpivot-start.md) queries from Microsoft Endpoint Manager admin center.
+Run [CMPivot](cmpivot-start.md) queries from Microsoft Intune admin center.
 Below are a few common query needs and how CMPivot can be used to meet them.
 CMPivot uses a subset of the [Kusto Query Language (KQL)](/azure/kusto/query/).

 Below are a few common query needs and how CMPivot can be used to meet them.
 CMPivot uses a subset of the [Kusto Query Language (KQL)](/azure/kusto/query/).